Hershey Felder: In a Category All His Own

 “In our small space,” Jim O’Neill adds, “those 29 performances by some of today’s best musical theatre artists will be magical—and we also have some fantastical projections and lighting design by Andrew Schmedake, a great set by Mike Billings, sound by Jonathan Burke, and Pamela Shaw’s costumes.”

 Still, the magic inherent in the show will require some suspension of disbelief,” he admits.
 “Not only is the musical itself a huge undertaking but the magical elements of the production have been a challenge as well.
 We won’t have witches flying, for example, which might be the case in subsequent productions.
-For us in this
+For us in this developmental process, it has been about discovering what the magic might be for future productions.

 "It has been an enormous privilege and the dream of a lifetime to work on this piece.
 I have always had a great love of bluegrass and folk music and I’ve always been deeply interested in mythology.
 This musical is very elemental and steeped in mythology.
 Our cast and the entire creative team have come up with some surprises and the score is thrilling.
 I think audiences will jump out of their chairs.
 We can’t wait to see how they will respond.”